 Oriental (Asian) Ramen Coleslaw

-Very easy and tasty salad to make – ramen noodles, almonds, and sunflower seeds provide the crunch and the dressing is quite tasty.
+Very easy and tasty salad to make – ramen noodles, almonds, and sunflower seeds provide the crunch, and the dressing is quite delicious!
 You can’t go wrong with this Oriental (Asian) Ramen Coleslaw.
-Perfect for picnics and potlucks, or any gathering!
+Perfect for picnics and potlucks, or any summer gathering!

 From the time I got to taste this delicious salad many years ago during one of our church potluck dinners, I was hooked.
 I must admit the first time I saw this salad, I thought it looked weird.
 Uncooked ramen noodles on top?
 Really?